ChristosMatzoros/Advanced-Telecommunication-Systems-Project/README.md

 # ECE511-Advanced-Telecommunication-Systems
-Telecommunication system simulator in Matlab

-The project is composed of four sub-assignments that use the Monte-Carlo method to simulate a telecommunication system (in Matlab).
+This project is composed of four sub-assignments that use the Monte-Carlo method to simulate a telecommunication system (in Matlab).

 In the first assignment, I implemented from scratch a discrete digital transmission AWGN channel with m-PSK modulation(BPSK/QPSK/8-PSK/16-PSK), with a changeable SNR value, size of oversampling and other parameters.
 It includes a BER evaluation for different SNR values.